✓ Built to Spec. Assembled on Site.

 Bolted Steel Tanks

-Bolted steel tanks are site-assembled storage systems built from factory-fabricated steel panels that are bolted together on location.
-This makes them a practical choice for projects where capacity requirements, site access, or future expandability make field-erected construction preferable to factory-built alternatives.
-These tanks are available in a range of configurations to support municipal water supply, fire protection, dry flowable use, industrial process storage, and other infrastructure applications.
+Bolted steel tanks are site-assembled storage systems made from factory-fabricated steel panels that are bolted together on location.
+They are a practical choice for projects where capacity needs, site access, or future expansion make field-erected construction a better fit than factory-built alternatives.
+Available in a range of configurations and capacities exceeding 2 million gallons, these tanks support municipal water supply, fire protection, dry flowable material storage, industrial process storage, and other infrastructure applications.

 Spec List